paylogic/paylogic-jenkins-plugins/README.rst

       Do not use '$REPO_SUBDIR' literally as the MultiSCM subfolder parameter.
 This will not work.
 Just make sure the two are the same.
     * (Optional) set a build name like this: 'Case ${ENV, var="CASE_ID"} - Branch ${ENV, var="NODE_ID"} || Build #${BUILD_NUMBER}'
     * Ensure you have the following build steps in this order:
-        * Add the 'Perform Gatekeepering' step and check the checkbox
+        * Add the 'Perform Gatekeeper merge' step and check the checkbox
         * Add your build and tests steps
+        * Add the 'Perform Gatekeeper commit' step and check the checkbox
         * Add the 'Perform Upmerging of release branches' step
         * Add the 'Perform a Mercurial Push command' step
     * Under post-build actions add: